DS-Homebrew/nds-bootstrap/README.md

   <a title="Crowdin" target="_blank" href="https://crowdin.com/project/nds-bootstrap"><img src="https://badges.crowdin.net/nds-bootstrap/localized.svg"></a>
 </p>

-nds-bootstrap is an open-source application that allows Nintendo DS/DSi ROMs and homebrew to be natively utilised rather than using an emulator. nds-bootstrap works on Nintendo DSi/3DS SD cards through CFW and on Nintendo DS through flashcarts.
+nds-bootstrap is an open-source application that allows Nintendo DS/DSi ROMs and homebrew to be natively utilised rather than using an emulator. nds-bootstrap works on Nintendo DSi/3DS SD cards through CFW and on Nintendo DS through flashcards.

 # ROM Compatibility

-nds-bootstrap supports most DS ROMs, with a few exceptions.
+nds-bootstrap supports most DS/DSi ROMs, with a few exceptions.
 You can enhance your gaming experience with cheats and faster load times than general cartridges (for games that support those features).
-Game saving is supported too and will be saved in the `.sav` extention.
+Game saving is supported too and will be saved in the `.sav` extention, and `.pub` or `.prv` for DSiWare.
 If you find a bug, please report it in the [issues tab](https://github.com/ahezard/nds-bootstrap/issues).
+ROM compatibility is recorded in the [compatibility list](https://docs.google.com/spreadsheets/d/1LRTkXOUXraTMjg1eedz_f7b5jiuyMv2x6e_jY_nyHSc/edit#gid=0).

 Anti-Piracy patches can be loaded via IPS files, but they are not included inside the software itself.

-nds-bootstrap also supports many homebrew applications, including games like DSCraft.
+nds-bootstrap also supports many homebrew applications, including games like DScraft.

 B4DS mode (a result of running nds-bootstrap on DS-mode flashcards with locked SCFG or DS Phat/lite) only supports some DS ROMs.
 You can increase compatibility by inserting a DS Memory Expansion Pak.